Museum of Coffee in Ciales

 Guided tour of the museum is $1 per person.

-They are open Thursday- Sunday from 10am to 4:00pm.
+open Thursday-Fri- 9am-3pm, Sat + Sunday from 9am to 5:00pm.
 Tours are usually offered on the weekend.
 Call to check availability of a guide for the museum.

 You can call them at 787- 313-0925 for more information. or via email: email@example.com.